tatsumoto-ren/tatsumoto-ren.github.io/blog/active-immersion.md

 There are several reasons why TV and movies with <abbr title="target language">TL</abbr> subtitles are an excellent choice.

-The visuals can provide additional context which aids comprehension.
+* The visuals can provide additional context which aids comprehension.
-Additionally, you can hear the proper pronunciation of the words you are reading.
+* You can hear the proper pronunciation of the words you are reading.
-As you hear the subtitles spoken aloud, through pauses and intonation, you can better interpret the sentence structure and parse the clauses.
+* As you hear the subtitles spoken aloud, through pauses and intonation, you can better interpret the sentence structure and parse the clauses.
+* Words in Japanese sometimes can have multiple readings, and the meaning of a word can depend on how you read it.
+  For instance,
+  I saw this one student who looked up the phrase `あなたが空から降ってきた` in a dictionary, and they assumed `降る` was read as `くだる`, when in fact the appropriate reading is `ふる`.
+  Hearing the word spoken first would have resolved this ambiguity.
-Finally, the language in TV and movies is generally simpler than books, blogs, or news articles.
+* Finally, the language in TV and movies is generally simpler than books, blogs, or news articles.

 The lack of understanding can lead to a feeling of despondency.
 You may want to turn on English subtitles or subtitles in your native language.